Contrasting KONE Oyj (KNYJY) & The Competition

 |2.52

-KONE Oyj currently has a consensus target price of $57.60, indicating a potential upside of 167.16%.
-As a group, “Holding & other investment offices” companies have a potential upside of 68.21%.
-Given KONE Oyj’s higher possible upside, analysts clearly believe KONE Oyj is more favorable than its peers.
+KONE Oyj currently has a consensus target price of $57.60, suggesting a potential upside of 171.70%.
+As a group, “Holding & other investment offices” companies have a potential upside of 65.03%.
+Given KONE Oyj’s higher probable upside, equities research analysts plainly believe KONE Oyj is more favorable than its peers.

 Dividends